 Sarah Troop (nee Lasker) joined Maldon and District Community Voluntary Services in August 2005 as a part time development worker.
 Shortly afterwards she took on the running of the Volunteer Centre and in 2013 was appointed Director.

 During her time at MDCVS Sarah has worked with hundreds of community groups to provide support and has also been instrumental in the set up new projects to meet local need.
 The latter includes the Maldon Shed whose opening in August 2014 led to the development of the Essex Shed Network which is hosted by Maldon and District CVS.

-Sarah is currently the chair of Volunteer Essex and was a member of the The Alliance steering group during its early days and is pleased to be rejoining the group for The Alliance’s new phase.
+Sarah is currently the chair of Volunteer Essex and was a member of the The Essex Alliance steering group during its early days.

 Sharon Alexander began her career as an archivist in the central library before becoming a police officer in the Merseyside Police where she worked for several years before taking some time off to bring up her two children.
 There followed a brief spell working for Adult Education and the youth service, before she was appointed to work at CVS Tendring (CVST).
 In 1994, Sharon helped set up a local helpline for parents and as chairman supported its subsequent merger with Parentline Plus.